microsoft/vstest-docs/RFCs/0012-Test-Adapter-Lookup.md

 1. Diagnostics information should include the information for all the loaded adapters along with their URIs.
 2. Information regarding which source was given to which adapter gets surfaced.
-3. TestPlatform will give a warning in case an attempt is made to load multiple versions of same adapter or adapters with the same URI.
+3. TestPlatform will give a warning in case an attempt is made to load multiple versions of same adapter.